akclifto/SER_Web-based-Applications/README.md

 ## Lab 2

-- Activity 1: File i/O
+- Activity 1: File I/O

+This lab builds on concepts from Lab1.
 To run test file for activity 1:

 `npm run act1`